Your Phone Will Soon Be a Surveillance Device: 5 Shocking Statistics

 1. **Google’s Android 13**: This latest version’s new features allow apps to collect user data without clear consent, greatly expanding the scope of invasive monitoring.
 A notable example is how apps can access location data in the background, even when not actively in use.
 This undermines user control and raises concerns over data utilization, potentially for targeted ads.

-2. Apple Inc.’s iOS Updates: Though Apple has long championed user privacy, its latest updates introduce capabilities for apps to track users across third-party platforms more freely.
-Affected users may find their information shared with advertisers without their knowledge or agreement, countering the strict privacy promises Apple once proudly declared.
+2. **Apple Inc.’s iOS Updates**: Though Apple has long championed user privacy, its latest updates introduce capabilities for apps to track users across third-party platforms more freely.
+Affected users may find their information shared with advertisers without their knowledge or agreement, countering the strict privacy promises Apple once proudly declared, a topic further elaborated on in the article titled SELECT Trial Unveils GLP-1 Meds’ Hidden Power.

 3. **Electronic Frontier Foundation (EFF) Report**: A comprehensive study found that 72% of popular apps share personal data with advertisers, often without proper user notifications.
 This bleak finding exemplifies how technology companies prioritize profits over consumer awareness, leading to significant breaches of trust.